Diagram Of The Brain Labelled

 2. Cerebellum: The Master of Coordination

 The cerebellum, located at the back of the brain beneath the cerebrum, plays a critical role in motor control and coordination.
-It doesn't initiate movement, but it refines and coordinates movements, ensuring smooth, precise actions.
+Here's the thing — it doesn't initiate movement, but it refines and coordinates movements, ensuring smooth, precise actions.
 The cerebellum also contributes to balance and posture.
 Damage to the cerebellum can lead to difficulties with coordination, balance, and fine motor skills.

 3. Brainstem: The Life Support System